TeleGreen Medical

 CBD vs THC: What’s the difference?

 CBD is not psychoactive, while THC is.
 CBD is used to treat pain, anxiety, and insomnia.
 THC is used to treat chronic pain, nausea, and appetite loss.
 Both CBD and THC are available by prescription in Australia.
-Cannabidiol (CBD) is a non-psychoactive compound present in cannabis, known for its diverse
+Cannabidiol (CBD) is a non-psychoactive compound present in plant medicine, known for its

 Read More »